The One Hour Swim, 2015

-The 24th Annual One Hour Swim will be held January 18 at John Jay College and January 26 at Long Island University.
-Online registration is now open.
+The 25th Annual One Hour Swim will be held January 10 at John Jay College and January 25 at Hostos Community College.
+Online registration is coming soon.

 The OHS is part of the USMS One Hour Postal Championships, an annual meet held across the country.
 Swimmers get in the water, swim for 60 minutes without stopping, and get out.
 The object is to see how far you can go.

 Team New York Aquatics uses this event as an opportunity to do something more than just swim.
 Every year we turn it into a fundraising event, a chance to help out local organizations.

 With recommendations from the team, we have two new beneficiaries this year: The Callen-Lorde Community Health Center and the City Bar Justice Center’s LGBT Advocacy Project.
 Both organizations are doing great work, and we’re psyched to be supporting them through our hour-long endeavors.

 So, what’s next?
 First, save the dates: Saturday, January 10 at John Jay, and Sunday, January 25 at Hostos.
 Next, we’re developing some materials, which will be a benefit to fundraising.
 We’d love to be able to raise $25,000 for our 25th anniversary.
 (Hey, even more is even better!)
 Finally, we’re putting a team together to work on fundraising and logistics, so if you want to be involved, let someone on the board know.

 Check out the beneficiaries and start spreading the word: